fabianlee/kubeadm-cluster-kvm/README.md

   * ansible-playbook playbook_kubeadm_controlplane.yml
   * ansible-playbook playbook_kubeadm_workers.yml

-wait for all pods to be ready
+wait for all pods to be 'Running'
 ```
 export KUBECONFIG=/tmp/kubeadm-kubeconfig
 kubectl get pods -A